David O. Williams

 Experience

-• 2022-Present, Visiting Professor of Practical Ministry, Malone University
+• 2022-Present, Professor of Practical Ministry, Malone University

 • 2014-2022, Lead Superintendent, Evangelical Friends Church-Mid America